Hercules (wrestler): Early appearances (1985–1986)

 Fernandez debuted in the WWF in November 1985, managed by "Classy" Freddie Blassie.
 His first major national exposure came when he competed at WrestleMania 2 in a losing effort against Ricky "The Dragon" Steamboat at the Sports Arena in the Los Angeles part of the show.
 Blassie soon retired, as, in storyline, he sold his stable to Slick and Fernandez soon found himself floundering in the WWF midcard.

 Heenan Family (1986–1988)

-In late 1986, however, his contract was "sold" by Slick to fellow heel manager Bobby "The Brain" Heenan.
+In late-1986, Hercules' contract was "sold" by Slick to fellow heel manager Bobby "The Brain" Heenan.
 Soon after, he dropped "Hernandez" from his ringname (though some commentators such as Gorilla Monsoon still occasionally referred to him as Hernandez), as well as the Roman gladiator-style vest and wrist bands he wore during his ring entrance.
 He began carrying a long steel chain to the ring and re-emerged with a more muscular physique.
 On November 29, 1986 Saturday Night's Main Event VIII, Hercules received a shot at the WWF Heavyweight Championship, facing champion Hulk Hogan.
-Although he was able to put Hogan in the "Hercules backbreaker" torture rack, he lost by pinfall in what was arguably the biggest match of his wrestling career.
+Although he was able to put Hogan in the "Hercules Backbreaker" torture rack, he lost by pinfall in what was arguably the biggest match of his wrestling career.